MurrayIII/UnicodeMathML/playground/help.md

 ## Entering equations
 You can enter equations in five ways:
 1. Enter UnicodeMath into the input (upper-left) window.
 The corresponding 2D built-up math displays in the output (upper-right) window and the [MathML](https://w3c.github.io/mathml/) for it displays below the output window.
-This option is quite reliable.
 2. Enter Nemeth braille, [La]TeX, or MathML into the input window.
 If the input window starts with a Unicode braille character (U+2800..U+28FF), Nemeth ASCII braille input is enabled.
 If the input starts with $, $$, \\(, or \\[, LaTeX input is enabled.
 If it starts with <math, MathML input is enabled.
 3. Enter UnicodeMath directly into the output window.
 This option builds up what you enter automatically, similarly to entry in the Microsoft Office apps.
 This option is a work in progress.
 4. Click on the Dictate button or type Alt+d, wait for the bell, and dictate the equation in English.
 You need to have Internet access, and you need to enunciate clearly.
 This option is also a work in progress but if you get it to work it’s the fastest entry method except for:
 5. Paste MathML into the input or output window.

-## See and/or hear it in action
+## See and/or hear UnicodeMath in action
-Click on the Demo button or type Alt+p in the input window to see it in action!
+Click on the Demo button or type Alt+p in the input window to see UnicodeMath in action!
 Hit the space bar to pause the demo and hit it again to continue the demo.
 The arrow keys → and ← move to the next/previous equation, respectively.
 Escape and Alt+p stop the demo.
 One of the equations has the UnicodeMath 1/2𝜋 ∫_0^2𝜋 ⅆ𝜃/(𝑎+𝑏 sin⁡𝜃)=1/√(𝑎²−𝑏²), which builds up to